 - Gift Aid – when you give to charities using Gift Aid it means the charity can claim an extra 25p for every £1 you donate

-- Extra pension tax relief – typically personal pensions and self-invested personal pensions (Sipps) automatically set tax relief at 20%, however a higher-rate taxpayer can reclaim the difference to recieve 40% relief on pension contributions (rising to 45% for an additional-rate taxpayer)
+- Extra pension tax relief – typically personal pensions and self-invested personal pensions (Sipps) automatically set tax relief at 20%, however, a higher-rate taxpayer can reclaim the difference to receive 40% relief on pension contributions (rising to 45% for an additional-rate taxpayer)

-If you need any help filing in your return, there are further guides on the Gov website here.
+If you need any help filling in your return, there are further guides on the Gov website here.
 You can also call the HMRC helpline on 0300 200 3310